TanStack/table/docs/src/api/column-def.md

 columns?: ColumnDef<TGenerics>[]
 ```

-> ⚠️ While column definitions _are_ just objects and this is a valid option, you should probably be using the [`table.createGroup()` utility](../guide/tables.md) instead, which will provide much better type safety and autocomplete.
+> ⚠️ While column defs _are_ just objects and this is a valid option, you should probably be using the [`table.createGroup()` utility](../guide/tables.md) instead, which will provide much better type safety and autocomplete.

-The child column definitions to include in a group column.
+The child column defs to include in a group column.

 #### `header`